 - Names that are easy for people to remember when they think of your business

 2. Title Case Your Username To Make It Standout

 Title case the distinctive portion of your social network web address(es) when you create them.
-Not all social networks will allow this but many will.
+Not all social networks allow this but most do.
 Facebook, Twitter, Pinterest and Google+ will allow you to title case the distinct portion of your web address.
 LinkedIn and Instagram won’t, at this time.

 That said, even if a social network won’t allow you to create the name title cased, you can still title case the name when it appears anywhere in print.
 This will make it easier for people ‘see’ the name easily (it pops) without having to read the address.
 It’s a subconscious thing.